HOW TO REGISTER

 Welcome to The Park Medical Practice

-We are pleased to accept registration requests from patients who are living within the area indicated in the map below:
+We are pleased to accept registration requests from patients who are living within the area indicated on the map below.

 New Patients (UK Registration)